openmainframeproject/tac/process/project_stages.md

 Projects only can enter the Emeritus Stage by either:

 *   On request from the project itself, requiring a ⅔ supermajority vote of all active project committers.
-*   By a ⅔ supermajority vote of the TAC if there has been insufficient activity in the project over the course of 6 months or if the project fails to move to the next stage within the expected time indicated in this document.
+*   By a ⅔ supermajority vote of the TAC if there has been insufficient activity in the project for 6 months or if the project fails to move to the next stage within the expected time indicated in this document.

 When in the Emeritus Stage, the project’s code repository administration is transferred to a designated individual by the TAC.
 No new features or bug fixes will be addressed unless it is deemed a security issue.
 Open Mainframe Project will hold all assets in perpetuity.